Background

 The rest of the files in the results folder that are not listed above are CSV files that contain CV, median, and abundance stats for both the FlowSOM clusters and metaclusters for each sample.

 When a FlowSOM run completes, a new experiment is created that contains the original files with new channels added for the FlowSOM cluster ID and metacluster ID.
-You can access this experiment either from the FlowSOM settings page for the run (click “View created experiment” on the page-level navbar), or from the Experiment Summary page of the originating experiment (click on the FlowSOM run name and you will be taken to the FlowSOM experiment).
-Here is an example showing the FlowSOM_metacluster_id and FlowSOM_cluster_id channels:
+You can access this experiment from the FlowSOM Analysis complete page for the run by clicking on View created experiment.
+Alternatively, you can access the FlowSOM results from the Experiment Summary page of the originating experiment by clicking on the FlowSOM run name.

-In the popup window, choose either FlowSOM_cluster_id or FlowSOM-metacluster_id, give a gate name.
+In the popup window, start by choosing either FlowSOM_cluster_id or FlowSOM-metacluster_id channel.
+Continue giving a gate name prefix.
 Preferably, use either cluster_ or metacluster_ as a prefix in order to distinguish which clusters those new gates are generated from.
-Under ‘Define specific gates’, you have the following options to generate new gates or check here for more details:
+Finally, under Define specific gates, include one of the following options to generate new gates:

 1) A comma-separated list of cluster ID numbers will result in the creation of gates for each number entered, one gate for each cluster.